helen307/BCB330/README.md

   * mir_expr_table/__mir_expr_table.Rmd__: only examines the miRNA expression.
 It has some helper files: api.R (from mirDIP), mirDIP_task_helper.Rmd, and task_helper.R (to complete 3 functionalities for miRNA expression catalogue)
   * gtex/__gtex.Rmd__: compares miRNA and gtex gene expression
   * mir_expr_table/__iid.Rmd__: compares miRNA and IID gene expression
-  * Reference for this iid.Rmd report is stored in iid.bib
 * __mir_gene_table/__:
   * __final_combined.Rmd__: combines the miRNA and IID gene expression data into one table.
 The resulting table is similar to the tissue-specific IID human gene-gene interaction table.
   * __final_shiny_app.Rmd__: contains tissue-specific miRNA-gene interaction table.